UKCloud/documentation/articles/shared/shared-ref-rhui-3.md

 - Content Distribution Servers (CDS), which serve packages to client machines

+### Intended audience

+This article is intended for customers who have migrated to RHUI v3.

 ## Repository groups

 The UKCloud RHUI service supplies access to the following repository groups.
 Each group is installed by a configuration RPM.
 You can install only one configuration RPM per client machine.